elailai94/UW-Tools/README.md

 # uWaterloo-Tools
-A library for retrieving the required information from the uWaterloo API
+A library for retrieving the required information from the University of Waterloo API